Stewart Boswell

-Stewart Boswell (born 29 July 1978 in Canberra, Australian Capital Territory) is a professional squash player from Australia.
+Stewart Boswell (born 29 July 1978 in Canberra, Australian Capital Territory) is an Australian former professional squash player.

 Career Overview

 In 2003, Boswell had been ranked in the world's top-10 for two years and had reached a career-high ranking of World No. 4, when a mystery back ailment forced him to stop playing.
 He returned to the professional tour in 2005.
 On his return, he won six of the tour's lower-ranking tournaments in a row, and two further lower-ranking tournaments later in the year.
 He broke back into the world's top-20 in 2006 and the top-10 in 2007.

-At the Commonwealth Games in 2002, Boswell won a bronze medal in the men's singles, and silver medal in the men's doubles partnering Anthony Ricketts.
+At the 2002 Commonwealth Games, Boswell won a bronze medal in the men's singles, and silver medal in the men's doubles partnering Anthony Ricketts.
 Boswell and Ricketts again won a men's doubles silver medal at the 2006 Commonwealth Games.
 The pair won the men's doubles title at the 2006 World Doubles Squash Championships.

-After losing out to Grégory Gaultier during the 2011 Kuwait PSA Cup, Boswell announced he would retire from professional play.